 After diagnosis, celiac disease (CD) patients must get regular check ups to see if they are responding to their gluten-free diet.
 Up to 30% of patients have non-responsive celiac disease (NRCD), typically due to accidental gluten exposure.
 To see if a patient is recovering from CD the doctor can look for any lessening in symptoms, […]

 While the prevalence of celiac disease is estimated to be about 1% in the United States, the number of people who have adopted a gluten-free diet is far greater, as shown by the rapidly expanding gluten-free market.
 For those people who feel better on a gluten-free diet but have tested negative for celiac disease and […]

 Celiac disease, typically thought of as a gastrointestinal disease, has a wide variety of symptoms that can affect other parts of the body including the mind.
-Many people with celiac disease report having “brain fog”, a form of cognitive impairment can encompass disorientation, problems with staying focused and paying attention, and lapses in short-term memory. […]
+Many people with celiac disease report having “brain fog”, a form of cognitive impairment that can encompass disorientation, problems with staying focused and paying attention, and lapses in short-term […]

 The rate of celiac disease prevalence has been steadily rising.
 According to a study comparing the stored blood of soldiers with people today, it has increased up to four times within the past 50 years.
 Looking for the reason behind such a significant rise, many papers have been published investigating possible environmental causes, including one that found a link between celiac disease and an absence of H. pylori in the stomach.
 Another paper, involving three of the same doctors, including Celiac Disease Foundation’s own Medical Advisory Board Member Dr. Peter Green, found another possible explanation.